Wii0025/system-troubleshooting-lab/README.md

 - High memory usage during multitasking
 - Background applications consuming resources

+## Step 2: Analysis

+- CPU usage was normal
+- Memory usage was high during multitasking
+- Multiple background applications were consuming RAM

+Low RAM can significantly impact system performance when multiple applications are running simultaneously, even if CPU and storage are sufficient.

 ## Step 3: Recommended Solutions

 Based on the analysis, the following solutions are recommended to improve system performance: